Helen Collins

-Helen Collins was born in Hamilton, New Zealand on 3 October 1988 and has represented New Zealand in association football at international level.
-She plays her club football with Claudelands Rovers.
+Helen Arjomandi (née Collins) was born in Thames, New Zealand on 30 October 1988 and has represented New Zealand in association football at international level.
+She plays her club football with Taupo AFC.

 Collins was a member of the New Zealand U-20 side at the 2006 FIFA U-20 Women's World Championship, making just two appearances at the finals in Russia.

 Collins made her senior début in a 1–0 win over Scotland on 6 March 2013.